-Visual Arts - Art Stage 1 Visual Arts - Design Stage 1

-Fashion - Stage 1
+Visual Arts - Art Stage 1 Visual Arts - Design Stage 1 Fashion Stage 1

-Students will explore a range of fashion products as well as various media, techniques and processes used to design and create fashion.
+Students will explore a range of media, techniques and processes used to design and create fashion.

 This course provides a focus on the design process and the exploration and development of ideas to create final Fashion designs and products.
 Students will learn drawing techniques to create fashion illustrations and practical skills to produce a range of fashion products, (jewellery and clothing ensembles).